pepollms/tracker/_doc/op_3_setup_and_config.md

-### Commit Changes
+### Commit Changes and Push Changes to Remote Repository

-Changes are stored in the repository by issuing the following command:
+All changes are stored in the Git repository.
+Add new changes by issuing the following command inside the project directory.

 ~~~
 $ git commit -a -m "commit message"
 ~~~

+or use the `git gui  &` command to run a graphical user interface.

+When the last `git push` command was issued, Git bookmarks that event so that the next time the command is executed, Git will only send changes from that time onwards.
-send changes to the remote repository.
+To send the changes in the local repository to the remote repository, run the following command:

 ~~~
 $ git push